Hand Embroidered Wall Art

 Artwork size A4 - 210mm wide x 297mm high

-Mount is not supplied!
+Frame is not included!

 This method of displaying botanical pressings takes inspiration from herbarium collections archived by the Natural History Museum in South Kensington, London.
 Specifically one 17th Century Botanist called George Clifford who presented his pressed flowers, specimens from his travels in little 2D paper urns and vases.
 Leah decided to bring you the same concept whilst also adding embroidery to her paper vessels three centuries later!